 In order to digest food, your intestines need additional blood flow to work properly.
 However, when your body temperature goes up your body also needs to pump more blood through the rest of your body to cool it down.
 Therefore less blood can flow around your stomach and the rest of your digestive system to help with digestion and your digestion will be delayed.

 Especially after a heavy meal the body needs a lot of energy for digestion.
 In combination with hydration and low blood pressure that can lead to dizziness or lightheadedness, nausea, and in extreme cases to fainting.

 That’s why it is better to avoid a heavy meal before going to the hot spring.
 You should also avoid eating salty foods to prevent dehydration.
-If you happened to have a big meal before your onsen visit Japanese onsen guides recommend to wait 1 hour before you enter the hot spring baths.
+If you have a big meal before your onsen visit Japanese onsen guides recommend you wait 1 hour before you enter the hot spring baths.
 After a heavy meal, I would even wait a bit longer.
 1.5 hours at least or even up to 2 hours.

-Dos and Dont’s Before Going to the Onsen
+Dos and Don’ts Before Going to the Onsen

 I hope this post didn’t sound too serious or complicated or anything.
 As I mentioned, in the beginning, onsens have a lot of benefits and I’m sure you will have a very nice experience.
 Just make sure that you are doing all the things you should do before going swimming or taking a sauna.
 Oh, and follow the proper onsen etiquette, of course.
 But that’s it in a nutshell!

-So here are all the important points I mentioned in this post.
+So here are all the essential points I mentioned in this post.
 These dos and don’ts are just about eating and drinking and not a complete list.
 So don’t forget that you have to clean your body and wash your hair before entering the onsen, etc.